kevintyll/resque_manager/README.markdown

 what you can do with resque-status [here](https://github.com/quirkey/resque-status).

 I've added some additional functionality to the resque-status gem.
 Namely, I've added a Resque::ChainedJobWithStatusClass.
-We process alot of data files.
+We process a lot of data files.
 Each part of the file's process is handled by a different worker.
-One worker may convert a file into a differnet format, then another will parse that file and peel each record off the file and put each individual record on a separate queue.
+One worker may convert a file into a different format, then another will parse that file and peel each record off the file and put each individual record on a separate queue.
 A separate worker may then do any post processing when the file is complete.

 I wanted all of that to show under a single status.
 So to do that, the very first worker class inherits from